f-tonini/SOD-modeling/README.md

 This folder contains all the GIS layers necessary to test run our code.
 Subfolder **_weather_** contains weekly **m** (=moisture) and **c** (=mean temperature) raster files.
 These are called by the main R script during execution.

 ### *scripts*
 This folder contains the scripts used in this project.
 Files with a .r extension are written in R, while a .cpp extension indicates C++ files written using the R package [Rcpp] (http://www.rcpp.org/).
-The script **SOD\_aniso\_clim.r** implements the spread of *P. ramorum* with the option of accounting for wind direction (anisotropy) and weather suitability.
+The file **SOD\_aniso\_clim\_RGRASS.r** is the main R script implementing the spread of *P. ramorum* with the option of accounting for wind direction (anisotropy) and weather suitability.
+The file **SOD\_aniso\_clim.r** is a stand-alone version of the same model to be run within R (NO GRASS GIS needed).

 ## Usage